Glen Cove, New York: 19th Century

-20th century
+20th Century

+In 1909, financier J.P.
+Morgan, Jr. purchased East Island, off the coast of Glen Cove.
+He built a 41-room mansion with 14-foot ceilings, 16 baths and 18 marble fireplaces.
+On the morning of July 3, 1915, while Morgan and his wife were having breakfast with the British Ambassador Sir Cecil Spring Rice, a gunman entered the mansion and shot Morgan twice.
+The gunman was a former Harvard instructor, Erich Muenter, who in 1906 poisoned his wife and assumed a new identity and taught at Cornell under the name "Frank Holt."
+The gunman was arraigned at the Town of Oyster Bar Courthouse, which today is the home of the North Shore Historical Museum.

-On January 1, 1918, Glen Cove became an independent city, separating from the Town of Oyster Bay after 250 years.
+On January 1, 1918, Glen Cove became an independent city, separating from the Town of Oyster Bay, after 250 years.
 The incorporation was driven by a desire for its tax revenues to be used locally, rather than distributed throughout Oyster Bay.
-Glen Cove at the time was an especially wealthy part of the town, but the town's provisions for Glen Cove's police service and roads were seen to be inadequate given the amount of taxes levied.
-It was unusual in that it incorporated as a city without ever having been an incorporated village.
+Glen Cove, at the time, was an especially wealthy part of the town, but the town's provisions for Glen Cove's police service and roads were seen as "inadequate", given the amount of taxes levied.
+It was unusual in that Glen Cove was incorporated as a city without ever having been an incorporated village.

-Before the mid-20th century, most of the mansions were adapted to other than residential purposes.
-Winfield Hall, the former home of F.W.
-Woolworth, is privately owned.
+By the mid-20th Century, most of the mansions had been converted from single-family use.
+Winfield Hall, the former estate of F.W.
+Woolworth, remains privately owned.

 Altogether, five Pratt families owned a total of about 5000 acre in the area.
 John Teele Pratt's estate (The Manor, designed by Charles A. Platt) is operated as the Glen Cove Mansion Hotel and Conference Center.